 TIP 1 - LEAVE THEM BE

-How: Leave behind a thin layer of leaves in areas that people don’t walk on (you wouldn’t want anyone slipping).
-If you’re worried about your grass being smothered, chop the leaves with a lawn mower.
+that people don’t walk on (you wouldn’t want anyone slipping).
+If you’re

 Good to know: Researchers from Michigan State University have found that chopped leaves left on lawns may actually help suppress dandelions.